ERembeza/Swc-example-repository/README.md

 this repository contains a recipe.

-I want to add somehing to the recipe. additional line of description
+I want to add somehing to the recipe.
+BUT NOT TOO MUCH additional line of description